irisgali/docs/docs/community/env.md

 ### Environment Variables
----
-`RUNAI_HOME`

-Specifies the daemon shared directory.
-The directory `/var/runai` is used by default.
+`RUNAI_HOME` - Specifies the daemon shared directory.
+The default directory is `/var/runai`.

----
-`RUNAI_DOCKER`

-Specifies the program to execute. `docker` is used by default.
+`RUNAI_DOCKER` - Specifies the program to execute.
+The default program is `docker`.

----
-`RUNAI_DOCKER_NO_CLEANUP`

-Don't remove temporary files at the end.
+`RUNAI_DOCKER_NO_CLEANUP` - Do not remove temporary files at the end.
+Default is false.